samualtnorman/ulid/src/readme.md

 ### Monotonic Generation
-This package is at the time writing the fastest way to generate monotonically incrementing ULIDs and about 2.7x faster than the official package.
+This package is at the time writing the fastest way to generate monotonically incrementing ULIDs (in JavaScript) and about 2.7x faster than the official package.

 ```
 1.10x faster than ulid-generator